 In the age of nuclear families, grandparents do not usually stay with the family.
 Yet, whenever I see the bond my kids share with their grandparents, I am easily reminded of my bond with my grandmother.
 So even if your parents or in-laws may not be staying with you, you can encourage your kids to bond with their grandparents.
 Here are a few tips to help.

-5 Tips to Encourage Bonding with Grandparents
+5 Tips to Help Bonding with Grandparents

 1. Give Gifts